 Specifically, I wanted to know what it is, why it matters and who cares about accessible tourism anyway.

-I’m republishing the post here on the blog because I think it raised some important points and I know you’ll enjoy revisiting it.
+I’m republishing the post here on the blog because it raised some important points, and I know you’ll enjoy revisiting it.

 Accessible Tourism and Travel

-Before you read the post, pause for a moment and think about accessible tourism – what is it, more importantly, what does it mean to you?
+Before you read the post, pause and think about accessible tourism – what is it, and more importantly, what does it mean to you?

-Back in 2014 when I gave up work to become a full-time carer, I’d never heard of the term “Accessible Tourism”.
-I honestly didn’t know it was a real thing, let alone an important branch of tourism.
+Back in 2014, when I gave up work to become a full-time carer, I’d never heard of the term “Accessible Tourism”, and I honestly didn’t know it was a real thing, let alone an essential branch of tourism.

-Purely by chance, accessible tourism entered our lives and became a major part of it.
-Without sounding melodramatic, I’d go as far to say, it gave us a new purpose, it essentially saved us.
+Purely by chance, accessible tourism entered our lives and became a significant part of our lives.
+Without sounding melodramatic, I’d go as far as to say.
+It gave us a new purpose, and it essentially saved us.

-Travel has always been important to us, but travelling in a wheelchair is a whole new adventure.
-Naively, we assumed we wouldn’t have too much trouble – until we tried it, that’s when accessible tourism started to matter.
+Travel has always been important to us, but travelling in a wheelchair is new.
+Naively, we assumed we wouldn’t have too much trouble – until we tried it, accessible tourism started to matter.

 What is Accessible Tourism?